CONSEQUENCES OF DRIVING WITH A CELL PHONE IN MARYLAND

 Distracted driving is common and many drivers on the road every day operate vehicles without their full attention.
 Drivers choosing to text and drive put innocent people like you at risk.

 If you are injured in an accident because of a distracted driver, an experienced Maryland personal injury lawyer can help.
-Contact Alpert Schreyer, LLC, today at 301-381-2655 for a free case evaluation or visit us online.
+Contact Alpert Schreyer Injury Accident Lawyers, today at 301-381-2655 for a free case evaluation or visit us online.

 CATEGORIES